-ON THIS PAGE: You will find information about how many people learn they have this type of lymphoma each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of lymphoma.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-This year, an estimated 69,740 people (37,600 men and 32,140 women) in the United States will be diagnosed with NHL.
-While some subtypes of NHL are common in children, NHL is more common in adults overall.
-NHL is the sixth most common cancer in women and the seventh most common cancer in men.
+This year, an estimated 72,580 people (40,170 men and 32,410 women) in the United States will be diagnosed with NHL.
+While some subtypes of NHL are common in children, NHL is far more common in adults overall.
+NHL is the sixth most common cancer in both men and women.